 - i. where the issuer is in financial difficulties and announces a restructuring proposal without which there is no reasonable prospect of avoiding formal insolvency proceedings and where the continued listing of the issuer would jeopardise the successful completion of the proposal (LR 5.2.7R); or - ii. in the case of a takeover offer when the offeror or any controlling shareholder who is an offeror is interested in 50 percent or less of the voting rights of the company before announcing its firm intention to make its takeover offer and the offeror has acquired (or agreed to acquire) 75 percent of the voting rights of the issuer and has stated in the offer document (or subsequent circular) that a notice period of not less than 20 business days would be given prior to cancellation.
-This 20-business-day notice period will commence either on the offeror's attainment of the required 75 percent or on the first date of issue of compulsory acquisition notices under section 979 of the Companies Act 2006103 and is intended to give the holders of the remaining securities time to trade out their positions (LR 5.2.10R to 5.2.12R); or iii. in the case of a takeover offer when the offeror or any controlling shareholder who is an offeror is interested in more than 50 percent of the voting rights of the company before announcing its firm intention to make its takeover offer and the offeror has acquired (or agreed to acquire) 75 percent of the voting rights of the issuer and such acceptances represent a majority of the voting rights held by the independent shareholders on the date its firm intention to make its takeover offer was announced and has stated in the offer document (or subsequent circular) that a notice period of not less than 20 business days would be given prior to cancellation.
-The requirement in relation to acceptances from independent shareholders does not apply if the offeror by virtue of its shareholdings and acceptances of its takeover offer has acquired or agreed to acquire more than 80 percent of the voting rights of the issuer.
+This 20-business-day notice period will commence either on the offeror's attainment of the required 75 percent or on the first date of issue of compulsory acquisition notices under section 979 of the Companies Act 2006,116 and is intended to give the holders of the remaining securities time to trade out their positions (LR 5.2.10R to 5.2.12R); or - iii. in the case of a takeover offer when the offeror or any controlling shareholder who is an offeror is interested in more than 50 percent of the voting rights of the company before announcing its firm intention to make its takeover offer and the offeror has acquired (or agreed to acquire) 75 percent of the voting rights of the issuer and such acceptances represent a majority of the voting rights held by the independent shareholders on the date its firm intention to make its takeover offer was announced and has stated in the offer document (or subsequent circular) that a notice period of not less than 20 business days would be given prior to cancellation.